ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 lastmod: 2021-03-05T00:00:00+01:00
 image: "images/provision-azure-vm-in-azure-pipelines-environment/provision-azure-vm-in-azure-pipelines-environment.png"
 tags: [ "Azure", "Azure CLI", "Azure DevOps", "Azure Pipelines", "Continuous Integration", "YAML" ]
 summary: "In the past I've created a custom Azure Pipelines task to install .NET Core on a Windows server.
-To test this task I had to manually setup an evironment with virtual machines.
-I wanted to automate this proces, so I created a YAML pipeline in Azure DevOps that automatically provisions an Azure virtual machine and registers the virtual machine in an Azure Pipelines environment."
+To test this task, I had to manually setup an environment with virtual machines.
+I wanted to automate this process, so I created a YAML pipeline in Azure DevOps that automatically provisions an Azure virtual machine and registers the virtual machine in an Azure Pipelines environment."
 draft: true
 ---

 In the past I've written the post [How to install .NET Core on a Windows server](https://ronaldbosma.github.io/blog/2020/05/07/how-to-install-.net-core-on-a-windows-server/) where I talked about a custom Azure Pipelines task that I've build.
 To test this task in an actual pipeline I used an Azure virtual machine that I created manually and kept around for this specific purpose.
-Everytime I wanted to test something I had to start the machine, test my task, log on to the server and check if .NET Core was installed successfully.
+Every time I wanted to test something I had to start the machine, test my task, log on to the server and check if .NET Core was installed successfully.
 If I wanted to test a clean install I had to uninstall .NET Core first.
 Which meant uninstalling 3 different pieces of software for each supported .NET Core version.

 As you can see, a lot of manual steps were involved.
-So I automated the process in a YAML pipeline with 3 simple stages:
+So, I automated the process in a YAML pipeline with 3 simple stages:

 <!-- ![Pipeline](../../../../../images/provision-azure-vm-in-azure-pipelines-environment/pipeline.png) -->
 ![Pipeline](../../static/images/provision-azure-vm-in-azure-pipelines-environment/pipeline.png)